smarthomeNG/plugins/pushover/README.md

 # Pushover

 Pushover is one out of many push services, which is compatible with Android, IOS and Windows Clients.
-This plugin make it possibe to push messages to your clients from smarthomeNG.
+This plugin make it possible to push messages to your clients from smarthomeNG.

 ## Requirements